roshan9900/Roshan_Portfolio/README.md

 - Analyzed 50,000 data samples to uncover key factors influencing flight booking decisions.
 - Employed data preprocessing and machine learning techniques to predict bookings and achieved a high 92% prediction accuracy using the Random Forest algorithm.
 - Demonstrated the valuable role of data analysis in identifying critical features that impact customer choices across industries.
+- Made a Power BI dashboard to present insights.

 ### Features That Affect Flight Bookings